Celebrate fall with homemade apple fritters! These fried apple fritters are topped with a cinnamon-vanilla glaze and easy to make too.

 For the fritters:

-- 3 cups diced Fuji apples peeled, cored, and diced (Approx 3 large apples or 4 small apples)
+- 3 cups diced Fuji apples peeled, cored, and diced - approx 3 large apples or 4 medium apples (375 grams)

 - 2 teaspoons fresh lemon juice